react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 * `Knight` probably needs no props.
 It has a position, but there's no reason for the `Knight` to know it, because it can be positioned by being placed into a `Square`.

 * It is tempting to give `Square` its position via props, but this, again, is not necessary, because the only information it really needs for the rendering is the color.
-I'm going to make `Square` white by default, and add an `black` boolean prop that, when `true`, paints the `Square` black.
+I'm going to make `Square` white by default, and add a `black` boolean prop.
 And of course `Square` may accept a single child: the chess piece that is currently on it.
 I chose white as the default background color to match the browser defaults.

 * The `Board` is tricky.
 It makes no sense to pass `Square`s as children to it, because what else could a board contain?
 Therefore it probably owns the `Square`s.
 But then, it also need to own the `Knight` because this guy needs to be placed inside one of those `Square`s.
 This means that the `Board` needs to know the knight's current position.
 In a real Chess game, the `Board` would accept a data structure describing all the pieces, their colors and positions, but for us, a `knightPosition` prop will suffice.
 We will use two-item arrays as coordinates, with `[0, 0]` referring to the A8 square.
 Why A8 instead of A1?
 To match the browser coordinate orientation.
 I tried it another way and it just messed with my head too much.